alontalmor/MultiQA/datasets/README.md

 #### Answers

 Answers can be of `multi-choice` type for which a set of `choices` is provided, or `open-ended`.
-The `open-ended` option may contain `cannot_answer` if applicable for the question, and/or `answer_candidates` that are a list of annotations provided by different annotators (e.g. SQuAD, NaturalQuestions and DROP.
-Note that in all these datasets answer should much ONLY ONE of the `answer_candidates`).
+The `open-ended` option may contain `cannot_answer` if applicable for the question, and/or `annotators_answer_candidates` that are a list of annotations provided by different annotators (e.g. SQuAD, NaturalQuestions or DROP).
 If a main answer exists it will be the first in the `answer_candidates` list (e.g. DROP).

 In the `multi-choice` options a set of `answer_candidate` `choices` is provided, as well as a `correct_answer_index` if only one answer is correct OR `multi_correct_answer_indexes` (e.g. MultiRC)